Utsira/WorkingCopyCodeaClient/README.md

 2. Install [Soda](https://github.com/Utsira/Soda#installation) in Codea (this handles the GUI of WCCC).

 3. Install WCCC in Codea: Copy the entire contents of `Working Copy Codea Client installer.lua` to the clipboard.
 In Codea project screen, long-press "+ Add New Project", and select "Paste into project".
+Run the installer.
+After installing WCCC, it will quit with an error saying that Soda is not installed.

 4. Make Soda a dependency of WCCC: In the code editor of the WCCC project, press the + sign in the top-right corner and put a check in the box next to "Soda".